Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 You have just deployed a new VDC from your **Cockpit Portal** using AtYourService.

-You can go have a look in the instance page to check the state of your services and see that the `install` method has now a state `OK`
+You can go have a look in the instance page to check the state of your services and see that the `install` method has now a state `OK`.